xnau/pardibee/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 2.7.3 =
+* compatibility fixes for WP 6.8
+* added a setting to optionally prevent the plugin writing a session cookie
+* signup form CAPTCHA is now checked before uploading any files

 = 2.7.2 =
 * fixed initialization error with some add-on plugins